 - Is breastfeeding difficult?

-- Words of wisdom to help you breastfeed for longer.
+- Words of wisdom to help you breastfeed longer.

-The best ways to increase breast milk production according to our mothers surveyed:
+According to our mothers, the best ways to increase breast milk production are by:

 - 26% Breastfeeding more frequently.